 The first thing to do is to acknowledge there is a problem and to establish what lays behind it.
 Only then can you move forward in whatever way.

 Talking in a constructive manner is essential.
 However difficult, the idea here isn’t for you to point out all what the other person is doing wrong or trying to score points.
 The primary aim is for you to understand your partner and their point of view before putting yours across.
 Otherwise, both end up in trenches, not listening to one another and just preparing what they are going to say next.
 Some of the things they say might hurt you but acting like an ostrich isn’t going to help you.

 If one of the partners was unfaithful, emotions will run high and it will be crucial to establish what led him or her to behave in that way.
 It normally doesn’t happen by accident (unless the person is a ‘serial cheater’, which is a completely different story) and both will have actually played a part.
 The relationship will not be saved if the injured party doesn’t forgive the other person.

 Remember to take things slowly and start doing things that you both enjoy together.
 Spending that time will help to recreate the bond.
 If it can’t be recreated or deepened, then you will know that it’s too late.

-There are difficult conversations to have but the outcome will be far worse if you stay in that state of stagnation and limbo.
+There are some difficult conversations to be had but the outcome will be far worse if you stay in that state of stagnation and limbo.
 So start talking, find out about each other again and change the pattern before it’s too late and you get to the point of no return.